Chinese unmanned spacecraft lands on moon

 The Bay of Rainbows was selected because it has yet to be studied, has ample sunlight and is convenient for remote communications with Earth, Xinhua said.

-The rover will be remotely controlled by Chinese control centers with support from a network of tracking and transmission stations around the world operated by the European Space Agency (ESA).
+The rover will be remotely controlled by Chinese control centres with support from a network of tracking and transmission stations around the world operated by the European Space Agency (ESA).

-For more than a decade, China has been modernizing its economy and developing in areas long dominated by the West particularly the United States.

-The moon landing will be seen as a demonstration of China's ability to engage in sophisticated space operations with dual use potential.